Roland Frye: Career

 Frye was born in Birmingham, Alabama.
 In 1943 he interrupted his studies to enlist in the United States Army and fought at the Battle of the Bulge, winning a Bronze Star.

 After the war, Frye taught at Emory University in Atlanta, Georgia and joined Folger Shakespeare Library in Washington D.C. as a research professor in residence.
 He returned to teaching in 1965, accepting a professorship at Penn.
 He was Schelling Professor of English Literature University of Pennsylvania from 1965 until his retirement in 1983.
 In 1978, he co-founded the Center of Theological Inquiry, an independent institution sponsored by the Princeton Theological Seminary.

 Frye was awarded the Thomas Jefferson Award by the American Philosophical Society.
-The American Philosophical Society also awarded him both the "Henry Allen Moe Prize in the Humanities" in 1989 and the "John Frederick Lewis Prize" in 1975.
+The American Philosophical Society also awarded him both the Henry Allen Moe Prize in the Humanities in 1989 and the John Frederick Lewis Award in 1975.
 He was a Presbyterian elder.

 Frye was an opponent of creationism.
 He was the editor of Is God a Creationist?: The Religious Case Against Creation-Science which was positively reviewed in The Quarterly Review of Biology as an "excellent refutation of the creationist's claim to speak for orthodox religion."

-In 2021, Professor Frye's son published a 350-page biography of his father.
-Renaissance Man: A Personal Biography of Roland Mushat Frye (Opus Publ.; www.politics-prose.com).